Amaliegade 12: 1850 census

+18501900

+The politician Carl Emil Bardenfleth resided in one of the apartments in 1852.

 With the introduction of house numbering in Copenhagen in 1859, St. Ann's East Quarter, No. 120 became Amaliegade 12.

 20th century

 The American diplomatic mission was based in the building in the first half of the 20th century.
-In 193336, Ruth Bryan Owen served as American ambassador to Denmark as the first woman to hold this post.
+From 1933 to 1936, Ruth Bryan Owen served as American ambassador to Denmark as the first woman to hold the post.
 From her window in the embassy, she often watched the Royal Life Guards pass through the street.
 Especially captain Børge Rohde, with whom she later formed a relationship, caught her attention.
 They were later married in the United States.
 The embassy was temporarily closed during the Second World War.
 The embassy left the building when the new embassy on Dag Hammarskjölds Allé was inaugurated in 1954.
 Ruth Bryan Owen visited Copenhagen for the inauguration, but died from a heart attack the day before the inauguration on 27 May.

 Today

-The building was in 2008 owned by Amaliegade 12 APS.
+The building was owned by Amaliegade 12 APS in 2008.
 The law firm Moltke-Leth Advokater is now based in the building.